 1. Pre-Cleaning Of The Grill

-While starting to clean things such as the stove, cooking range, and oven, you first need to make them cool down first.
-So, same in the case of a grill, you need to turn it off and completely cool down before cleaning.
+While starting to clean things such as the stove, cooking range, and oven, you first need to make them cool down.
+So, in the case of a grill, you need to turn it off and completely cool down before cleaning.
 This way, you can prevent your hands from getting burned.
-After the grill is completely cool down, remove its parts such as grates, drip pan, and other pets that need to be removed.
+After the grill is completely cooled down, remove its parts such as grates, drip pan, and other pets that need to be removed.
 Now put these parts in warm soapy water and let them dry while you clean the remaining part of the grill.

 2. Clean The Grates